 When a person has spent a period of time--perhaps even years--addicted, they routinely suffer from guilt and depression and have damaged or destroyed the loving relationships around them.
 They have lost their self-respect and honesty.
 It can be hard for them to envision ever feeling enjoyment without being stoned or high.
 At Narconon drug and alcohol rehabilitation centers around the world, even this depth of damage can be reversed.

-The recovery starts with a tolerable and humane withdrawal process.
+The recovery starts with a tolerable withdrawal process.
 As soon as a person arrives at a Narconon rehab center, they are given generous doses of nutritional supplements that help the body adjust to the withdrawal of drugs.
-Calcium and magnesium calm aches and spasms.
-B vitamins with vitamin C improve mood and energy.
+Calcium and magnesium help calm aches and spasms.
+B vitamins with vitamin C can improve mood and energy.

 Soon after withdrawal is complete, each recovering addict embarks on a therapeutic program of deep detoxification that helps reduce cravings - some people even say they are completely gone when finish this step.
 It's a sauna-based program that also uses moderate daily exercise and a strict regimen of nutritional supplements to activate the body's ability to flush out old drug toxins.

 As these toxins are fat-bonding, they tend to lodge in the fatty tissues of the body where they can remain for years.
 These residues can be involved in the triggering of cravings, even years after drug abuse stops.
 As they are flushed out, cravings tend to reduce and thinking gets clearer.
 Those completing this step often comment that their energy and outlook improve as well.